cniblock/Cliffhanger/README.md

 #### Remaining Bugs

 - Inconsistancy in uppercase input.
-Some uppercase letters are acce pted bu not all.
+Some uppercase letters are accepted but not all.

 ![Screenshot of error uppercase](images/test8.jpg)